webforj/webforj-documentation/docs/getting-started/tutorial/basic-app.md

 Specify the directory from which static files should be served.
 Use the `<webApp>` in the `pom.xml` configuration to point to your static directory.
 :::

-The following code would import a stylesheet found in the following directory structure:
+The following code would import a style sheet found in the following directory structure:
 ```
 resources/
   static/